kelsyvghn/mini-apps-1/challenge_3/Notes.md

   - install nodemon
   - setup get request
   - send Hello World to server
+  !!- insure to point express to the client folder using middleware, otherwise the html will not connect to the server

 [] Setup app.jsx
-  - import react
+  x- import react
-  - import react dom
+  x- import react dom
-  - render react dom at bottom of page
+  x- install babel and dependenciesnpm x- render react dom at bottom of page
   - console.log to see if html renders...
     -
   - add class/ component structures